RedTrioVirus/HitboxClass/README.md

 This method will return the server's hitbox cache.
 This is where all of the game's hitbox objects are stored.

+# Class Settings

+### Alive Folder

+This is the folder you store all your NPCs and players in.
+HitboxClass cannot run without this being set.

+### Projectile Folder

+This is usually the folder you store all your VFX or extra stuff in that you normally blacklist for your raycasts.
+This is where the hitbox will be placed while in Part mode.

+### Velocity Prediction Constant

+Reflects how much the welded part's velocity will affect the position of the hitbox.
+The higher the number, the less the velocity will affect it.
+Default is 6.

 # Hitbox Methods

 ### new(HitboxParams) -> (Hitbox, boolean) (YIELDS FOR CLIENT-SIDED HITBOXES)